Overview

 Experience

-In re: Capital One Consumer Data Security Breach Litigation (Eastern District of Virginia): Jillian is part of the team litigating plaintiffs’ claims stemming from the data breach Capital One announced in July 2019.
-She was one of the primary drafters of SSH’s first complaint filed in July 2019, as well as the representative complaint filed in March 2020 after Norman Siegel was appointed as co-lead counsel.
-Since then, Jillian has led many facets of fact discovery, which has occurred over a ten-month period, including briefing and arguing several motions to compel, negotiating custodians and search terms with both defendants, drafting and serving multiple rounds of discovery, managing a large-scale document review, and taking multiple depositions and seconding many more as part of a team that took over 40 depositions.
+In re: Capital One Consumer Data Security Breach Litigation (Eastern District of Virginia): Jillian was the case manager and primarily in charge of discovery efforts for the litigation stemming from the data breach Capital One announced in July 2019.
+She was also one of the primary drafters of SSH’s first complaint filed in July 2019, as well as the representative complaint filed in March 2020 after Norman Siegel was appointed as co-lead counsel.
+Jillian then led many facets of fact discovery, including briefing and arguing a number of motions to compel, negotiating custodians and search terms with both defendants, drafting and serving multiple rounds of discovery, managing a large-scale document review, and taking multiple depositions and seconding many more as part of a team that took over 40 depositions.

-Kruger v.
-Lely North America et al. (District of Minnesota): Jillian is part of the team that filed a class-action lawsuit against Lely North America.
-Inc. et al. on behalf of dairy farmers who purchased and were dissatisfied with Lely’s Astronaut A4 robotic milker, which Plaintiff has alleged was defective.
+Kruger et al. v.
+Lely North America et al. (District of Minnesota): Jillian was the case manager and led discovery and briefing efforts in a class-action lawsuit against Lely North America.
+Inc. on behalf of dairy farmers who purchased and were dissatisfied with Lely’s Astronaut A4 robotic milker, which Plaintiff has alleged was defective.
 Jillian successfully briefed and argued against the international defendants’ motion to dismiss for lack of personal jurisdiction, which was denied in December 2020.
+Jillian negotiated document discovery and took four of the five depositions that occurred prior to settlement.
+A settlement that involves a cash fund of $49.75 million, with the option for farmers to receive cash or to trade in their A4 robot for a new A5 robot.
+Given the class participation of over 95%, the settlement was valued at over $120 million and received final approval in September 2023.

 Publications